 When teachers draw on children’s prior knowledge during a new lesson, it’s like making an analogy across new and old concepts.
 One primary goal of my research is to explore the consequences of analogies in instruction.
+Recently, Clarissa and I wrote an overview of this work and argued for its importance!
+Here is the citation for our Current Directions in Psychological Science paper, and highlights in this line are below!

 What are the consequences of making analogies between prior knowledge that might help or hinder new fraction division concepts either explicitly or implicitly?
 We found that implicitly linking to a conceptually-similar domain (whole number division) was better for new learning than linking to perceptually-similar domains (fraction addition and subtraction) or explicitly linking to whole number division without providing support for the link.